 Why is this so?
 Is this merely a game of dialectics, batted between the eternal and the ephemeral until we realize we're fallen angels or the like?
 No, for the problem is not in us ontologically, but historically.
 What I mean is not what I (or anyone else) normally mean by history.
 I mean it in the scriptural sense of Ages: this age and the age to come.
 One could term it as a kairotic problem.
 There's a question of maturity and perfection, the gap we see between the original Edenic mandate and what appears in Revelation.
 The mountain-garden has transfigured into a city, seated on a mountain and flush with flora and fauna with walls, buildings, and a luminous temple of God's presence.
 The world is corrupted, corrupting and corruptible for a particular reason, not simply as an accident of time or a precondition of matter.
 It is because God deigned the world, this world/age, to be so in the curse He leveled upon it.
 And yet Olam haZeh has a certain hope in that its transmutation was not a sheer possibility, but a destiny.
 For the same God who cursed used the curse to effect blessed redemption.
 But this mutation does not simply happen, but matures through the particularly disgusting and malform sign of the cross.

 That's the point Pascal grasped but most Protestants are totally ignorant of.
 Scripture, particularly the NT, emphasizes again and again and again how salvation is integrally connected to the living shape of Christ.
 And what sign are we given?
 Christ crucified.
 It's that Christ that is in us, that St. Paul would call the hope of glory.
 It's that Christ that the Spirit forms and shapes us into.
 It's that Christ that God the Father preordained to be the means His Word would save and redeem the world that lay under sin and God's anathematized quarantine.
 All of this is to say: you can't be saved without your own cross.
 If you don't die now, you will later.
 Mortification, a being put to death, is a process intrinsic to salvation.
 Idiot Evangelicals who think sanctification is something that merely comes "later", with salvation being simply linked to justification, are radically deceived.
-I sympathize with both Pascal and Calvin, where the latter emphasized assurance against a penitential regime of the Church but the latter would find this assurance as a sure way for shipwreck.
+I sympathize with both Pascal and Calvin, where the latter emphasized assurance against a penitential regime of the Church but the former would find this assurance as a sure way for shipwreck.
 In my age, I think Pascal is probably more right, being both a better fit for the contemporary epoch as well as being more biblical.
 Ironically, Calvin's emphasis on assurance ended up producing more anxiety, as assurance was linked to salvation.
 If you lacked assurance, you might lack saving faith, and Calvin was quite clear that he agreed with Augustine in noting that temporary faith was a real phenomenon.
 Perseverance of the saints never meant once saved, always saved.
 And yet many Reformed suffered under the knife of a self-inflicted vivisection of the conscience.
 You get odd stories, such as where only after John Owen believed himself to be assured of his salvation that he began to attack the connection between assurance and salvation.

 Again, the problem is not simply things as they are but, unlike the body/matter-loving Christians of the 20th/21st century, things are bad.
 For God had created this age to be an imperfect one of growth and transfiguration.
 There's a typological parallel between Eve birthed from sleeping Adam's side and the dead Christ's pierced side pouring out blood and water, the elements of His bride, the Church.
 The difference in types truly shows how horrifying sin truly is, and what the curse had contained through a brutal regime of hard-work, suffering in life-giving, and mortality cut off from immortality.
 But more importantly, God had chosen to hide Himself in a peculiar form.
 Why not simply make things perfect?
 And once fallen, why not just fix it?
 Christ created rational creatures that He draws into the most peculiar relationship.
 All of heaven and earth sing of their Creator, but the Creator shrouds Himself in darkness.
 He speaks, but in riddles.
 The creation bears this mark, the sign of wisdom, but wisdom now crucified.
 There is a difference between programming and self-discovery.
 The latter does not mean, or require, a human autonomy in contrast or in differentiation from divine providence.
 Man plans in his heart, but God directs his footsteps.
 Advocates of free-will like to contrast God's creation of humans, as rational and willful creatures, not robots.
 So far, that's basically true, but that is totally irrelevant if God is accountable for the salvation of these creatures.
 Those who use these arguments to argue for a powerless God who can't stop or intervene in affairs know nothing of the Bible.
 In Scripture, humans are simultaneously open and free, while never outside God's will.
 Luther's deterministic pessimism, bordering on the manichean, is as equally delusional as the Jesuit's Molinistic optimism in Human rationality and the integrity of creation.